-The Find Ridge Lines command allows the user to analyze the loaded terrain data to find significant ridge lines.
+Find Ridge Lines, accessed from the Analysis Menu, allows the user to analyze the loaded terrain data to find significant ridge lines.
 The ridge line calculation is based heavily on the watershed generation algorithm, so see that for details on how it works.
-The main difference is that the ridge line operation simply inverts the terrain and where streams of water would form are now the ridge lines in the inverted terrain.
+The main difference is that the ridge line operation simply inverts the terrain, and where streams of water would form are now the ridge lines in the inverted terrain.

 When selected, the command displays the Ridge Line Options dialog (pictured below) which allows the user to set up the ridge line determination process.

-Specify the resolution of analyzed grid.
-This will default to the resolution of the loaded terrain data.
-Increasing this resolution will speed up processing, by resampling the terrain data, but will produce less detailed results.
-The units of the cell size are set by the current display projection.
+Specify the resolution of the analyzed grid.
+The resolution will default to the resolution of the loaded terrain data.
+Increasing this resolution will speed up processing by resampling the terrain data but will produce less detailed results.
+The current display projection sets the units of the cell size.

 Ridge Line Threshold

 A ridge is determined by some threshold size of pixels that are down slope from it.
 This size can be determined by either a count of pixels, or a planar area.